Cerbi Scanner

 Logging patterns that make governance harder because the structure is unstable or hidden until runtime.

-With Cerbi
+With Cerbi policy active

 Scanner first.
 Runtime governance next.